quorten/quorten-blog1/_posts/2020-11-02-avr-pull-up-ohms.md

 are not implemented as true resistors because that would take up a significant amount of chip space, they're likely implemented as just transistors that provide an approximate resistive function when used in a clever way.
-Therefore, there is a range of uncertainty frok 20K to 50K.
+Therefore, there is a range of uncertainty from 20K to 50K.
 But, hey, that's all I needed to know for my intended purpose.
 Mainly, I was interested in exactly how viable it would be to connect a small keypad with wires formed entirely out of conductive